How to Grow and Care for Dumb Cane

 A close up horizontal image of a hand from the right of the frame holding a metal watering can and adding water to the pot of a dumb cane plant pictured on a soft focus background.

-Just note that dumb cane leaves can start to turn brown at the tips if the plant isn’t getting enough water or if the air humidity is too low.
-To prevent this, consider placing the plant on a pebble tray or purchase a humidifier.
+Just note that dumb cane leaves can start to turn brown at the tips if the plant isn’t receiving enough water or if the air humidity is too low.

 Plants that are growing in low light need less fertilizer than ones placed in brighter light, and they will need little or no fertilizer during the dormant winter period.